 Ans: The account can only be opened in the name of NRI individuals - single/joint 3.
 What are the documents to be submitted to open an FCNR (B) Account?

-Ans: Completed application form signed and attested by your banker/Embassy of telephone/electricity bill in original as residential proof.
+Ans: Completed application form signed and attested by your banker/Embassy of

 India/public notary or any person known to the bank must be accompanied with: